 Physician scientist (MD/PhD) working on building safe and reliable AI systems for medicine and biotech.
 During my PhD (Computer Science and Engineering @ UW), I developed methods for AI interpretability and robustness, with applications in computer vision (radiology, dermatology), natural language processing, and biology (bulk/single-cell transcriptomics).
 Outside of research, I also do consulting work on projects at the intersection of AI/medicine/biology.
-My clinical interests are in neuroradiology.
-I'm currently a PGY-1 in internal medicine @ VMFH, and am an incoming Stanford radiology resident for 2025.
+I'm currently a radiology resident at Stanford.

 A selection of projects representative of my research interests.